dsoman24/minesweeper/README.md

         - EXPERT:

 ## To-do
 - [ ] Fix bug that largely affects larger games - 0 solutions are found and the bot crashes with a 0/0 error.
+This bug is likely in simplifying.
 - [ ] Performance analysis.
 - [ ] Complexity analysis of the algorithm.
 - [X] Better write up, with diagrams.